 A: At least some meetings should be face-to-face, especially at the beginning.
 But since both you and your student have full lives, you can negotiate how you “meet” between the two of you.

-Q: Do I have to be a huge success in my career in order to be an effective mentor?
+Q: Do I have to be a massive success in my career to be an effective mentor?

 A: No. Besides, how would we judge that?

 Q: What are the qualities of a good mentor?